Bethel Age-Friendly community initiative

 Since the turn of the twentieth century, Bethel has experienced an unusual number of outside influences for a town of its size and inland location.
 These have caused Bethel to be somewhat different in character from other towns.
 For example, both Outward Bound and National Training Laboratories (NTL) have had profound and long-lasting influences on the open-mindedness of the communities.
 Many active retirees have settled here to enjoy the outdoor activities available throughout the year, and many of the Gould Academy faculty stay after they finish their teaching careers.
 Along with the many families who have lived here for generations, these additions to the population add to the vibrancy of the cultural and social scene.

-With a total area of 65.91 square miles, and an estimated 2014 population of 2615, Bethel has a population density of roughly 40 people per square mile.
+With a total area of 65.91 square miles, and an estimated 2020 population of 2504.
+Bethel has a population density of roughly 40 people per square mile.
 The population has stayed above the 2000 mark since the 1930s, with only a slight gradual increase over the years.
 Though retirees continue to settle in the community, the lack of good jobs in the region frequently results in younger people just starting careers or families to move to other states, keeping the population stable, but increasingly older.
-For example, the median age given in the 2010 census was 42.9 years, but the estimate for 2014 is 45.3.
-Residents 55 and older make up 43.7% of the total population; those 65 and older are 16.75% of the total.[2]
+For example, the median age given in the 2010 census was 42.9 years, but the estimate for 2023 is 49.
+Residents 65 and older are 28.6% of the total population according to U.S. Census Bureau estimates.

 [1] Wende Gray, on the Bethel Area Chamber of Commerce website, http://www.bethelmaine.com